Guidelines on the Standards for Argumentation on Social Science Issues

 2. Standards specific to the context of socio-scientific issues (SSI)

-We can distinguish between purely scientific questions and socio-scientific questions (SSQs), the latter of which can be defined as societal issues that involve science and/or technology.
+We can distinguish between purely scientific questions and socio-scientific questions (SSQs), the latter of which can be defined as societal questions that involve science and/or technology.
 These two types of questions draw on specific standards of argumentation.
-In the case of the experimental sciences, two standards prevail: justification through empirical evidence and consistency with established theories, models, or laws.
+In the case of the experimental sciences, two standards predominate: justification through empirical evidence and consistency with already established theories, models, or laws.
 SSQs call for other types of justifications, incorporating ethical, social, political, or other dimensions.
-Here are some examples of SSQs: Should new nuclear power plants be built?
+Here are a few examples of SSQs: Should we build new nuclear power plants?
 Should electric cars be made mandatory?
 Should we ban glyphosate in agriculture?
-Argumentation on these questions must adhere to three specific norms: complexity, uncertainty, and openness.
+Argumentation on these issues must adhere to three specific norms: complexity, uncertainty, and openness.

 2.1.
 Standard complexity

-QSS encompasses multiple dimensions—not only scientific and technical, but also axiological (related to values), economic, educational, environmental, experiential, political, health-related, and social.
-An argument that integrates and links these various dimensions provides a comprehensive understanding of QSS.
+QSS involves multiple dimensions—not only scientific and technical, but also axiological (related to values), economic, educational, environmental, experiential, political, health-related, and social.
+An argument that integrates and links these different dimensions provides a comprehensive understanding of QSS.

-The knowledge used in QSS involves uncertainties.
-It is important to distinguish between two types of uncertainty: knowledge-related uncertainties, which concern what science does not yet know or what remains to be discovered, and uncertainties related to global change, which refer to future changes in areas such as climate, society, or technology, which cannot be accurately predicted.
+The knowledge used in QSS is subject to uncertainty.
+It is important to distinguish between two types of uncertainty: knowledge-related uncertainties, which concern what science does not yet know or what remains to be discovered, and uncertainties related to the changing world, which refer to future changes in areas such as climate, society, or technology—changes that cannot be accurately predicted.
 Both types of uncertainty are expected in high-quality reasoning.

 QSSs are open-ended questions that allow for multiple perspectives and possible answers.
 The argument must acknowledge the diversity of legitimate viewpoints, which reflect the values and interests of various stakeholders in society, such as business leaders, representatives of organizations, parents, and so on.